yonatank93/compare_UQ/neuralnetwork/C/random_init/README.md

    Thus, the end product is the entire ensemble.
 2. Follow the calculation by installing the KIM model members of the emsemble using `python randinit_install_uninstall.py install` command.
 3. Then, to reduce the number of files produce, e.g., if there is a limit of file count, run `python randinit_archive_saved_models.py`.
-   This will combine and archive the model ensembles, including the saved models exported during the training, into a single `tar.gz` file.
+   This will combine and aarchive the saved models exported during the training for each ensemble.
+   Running this command will create a file named `results/<partition>_partition/<ensemble_id>/models/models.tar.gz`, where `ensemble_id` is a number from 000 to 099.
 4. Uncertainty of the configuration energy per atom for the configurations in the test set.
    `uncertainty_accuracy_energies.ipynb` and `uncertainty_accuracy_energies.py` correspond to this calculation.
    The notebook has additional commands to plot the results.